Natural Hair Dye Recipes (for Any Hair Color)

 Notes

-• Always pre-test on a strand of hair before doing the entire head to check color and rule out allergy.
+• Always pre-test on a strand of hair before doing the entire head to check the color and rule out an allergy.

-Ever used natural hair dye to color your hair?
-Please let me know below!
+Have you ever used natural hair dye to color your hair?
+Let me know below!

 My favorite natural hair color recipes for naturally creating light, dark or red tones in all types of hair without chemicals.